houshuanglucie/constraints/readme.md

 # Constraint programming

-This is a short course about constraint programming.
+This is a short course about constraint programming (combinatorial optimization).

 ## Materials